webventurer/landing-nextjs/README.md

 4. [React components](http://localhost:3000/comparison4)
 5. [React components + MDX](http://localhost:3000/comparison5)

+## Thoughts on the implementations

+I think it's hands down 5) React components + MDX for the win.

+Basic HTML is just too heavy and has too much design clutter.

+Tailwind CSS violates the separation of concerns and the HTML becomes unreasable and unmaintanable.
+The core concept is that "each piece of code should have one reason to change" and with Tailwind CSS you are mixing design logic with content.
+You just can't read it without getting a headache!
+So it's out on principle.

+CSS Modules is definitely the better option by a long shot, cleanly separating design from content.

+React components is a good way to get re-useable blocks of JSX (JavaScript XML) for dynamic content and state management.
+I like code you write once and use everywhere because you are doing future developer a favour, especially if future developer is YOU!

+However, as soon as you add markdown with .mdx files (i.e. markdown + React) components you get easy to read structured code that does something useful.

+It's kinda obvious when you see it, hence why I wrote this little project.

 ## How this project was built

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).